paragkatkar/katacoda-scenarios-1/kubernetes-in-minikube/step1.md

 ### cAdvisor
 cAdvisor is an agent that monitors and gathers resource usage and performance metrics such as CPU, memory, file and network usage of containers on each node.

+To view the control plane artifacts running in your cluster, type or click:

+`kubectl get pods -n kube-system`{{execute}}

 ## Topology

 ![Topology](https://raw.githubusercontent.com/reselbob/k8s-4-it-pros/master/day-1/lesson-01-k8s-architecture/images/topology.png)